-Our diversity issue is not simply a hiring problem, but also an issue of education, access, political voice, environmental impact, community protection and sustainability.
-We cannot commit to building a more sustainable, better future without committing to addressing the inequities of the past and proactively building a solution that elevates opportunity for all of us.
+Our diversity issue is not simply a hiring problem, but also an issue of education, access, political voice, environmental impact, community protection, and sustainability.
+We cannot commit to building a more resilient, efficient, sustainable, and affordable future without committing to addressing the inequities of the past and proactively building solutions that elevate opportunity for all of us.

-We are working with third-party consultants and renewable industry associations, such as SEIA and the Solar Foundation to survey diversity and inclusion in the renewable industry because we believe that transparency leads to accountability and will drive change.
-The assessment will include separate analyses of the field workforce, corporate staff, management, C-suite and board members in the solar industry.
+We are working with third-party consultants and renewable industry associations, such as SEIA, ESA, and the Solar Foundation to survey diversity and inclusion in the renewable and clean energy industry because we believe that transparency leads to accountability and will drive change.
+The assessment will include separate analyses of the field workforce, corporate staff, management, C-suite and board members in the renewable and clean energy industry.
 This is an industry funded effort with third-party validators.

 Our human resource and operational teams are working collectively to create a toolkit for our industry.
-We will be working with partners throughout the industry to educate one another and publish this toolkit for human resource and management professionals.
-Our intent is to create actionable guidance for all companies in solar industry, and effort with the specific goal of scalability and continuous change.
+We will be working with partners across the industry to educate one another and publish this toolkit for human resource and management professionals.
+Our intent is to create actionable guidance for all companies in renewable and clean energy industry, and effort with the specific goal of scalability and continuous change.

-To begin with, we are working with The Urban Alliance, based in the DC Metro area, that is focused on developing access and opportunities for local high-school students and actively looking for new organizations nationwide.
+To begin with, we are working with The Urban Alliance, based in the DC Metro area, that is focused on developing access and opportunities for local high-school students and actively seeking new employer partner organizations nationwide.

-We are working collectively to invest in under-resourced communities, and as a first step have focused on African American communities with the goal of expanding to focus on a broader set of impacts to communities and groups like the Latino community, Native American community and women.
-Initially, the group has coordinated an educational, advocacy, community impact and fundraising effort to support the National Association for the Advancement of Colored People (NAACP), The Southern Poverty Law Center, and the Urban League that now totals in excess of $200,000.
+We are working collectively to invest in under-resourced communities, and as a first step have focused on African American communities with the goal of expanding to focus on a broader set of impacts to communities and groups like the Latino communities, Native American communities and women.
+Initially, the group has coordinated an educational, advocacy, community impact and fundraising effort to support the NAACP Legal Defense and Education Fund, The Southern Poverty Law Center, and the Urban League that now totals in excess of $200,000.
 We are also prioritizing providing affordable solar services to these communities.